Contact Attorney Rachel L. Rust – Of Counsel

 Ms. Rust is a member of the Texas State Bar Family Law and Alternative Dispute Resolution Sections, the State Bar of Texas College, the Association for Conflict Resolution, the International Academy of Collaborative Professionals, The Collaborative Law Institute of Texas and the Wharton County Bar Association.

-Ms. Rust is President of the Board of Trustees for Wharton Independent School District, volunteers as a mentor in the IMPACT program of the Wharton Boys and Girls Club, and she served on the Board of Directors of Mental Health America of Texas, a non-profit organization advocating for solutions to mental health issues facing Texans.
-Ms. Rust is married to Paul Sherland, and they call Wharton home.
+Ms. Rust is a member of the Board of Trustees for Wharton Independent School District.
+She has also volunteered as a mentor in the IMPACT program of the Wharton Boys and Girls Club, and she served on the Board of Directors of Mental Health America of Texas, a non-profit organization advocating for solutions to mental health issues facing Texans.

 Contact Rachel Rust by calling 800-929-1725 or by sending an email through our contact form.